equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 These interruptions made the actual debate harder to follow for both the audience and councillors.
-Procedure is meant to help meetings run well, but it seemed more like a prop for political theatre last night.
+Procedure is meant to help meetings run well, but it seemed more like a prop for political theatre here.

 There was constant miscommunication about what was being said throughout the meeting.